Search & Buy Fastjet Flights

-Fastjet currently flies from 5 airports in Tanzania, covering routes between Dar es Salaam, Mwanza, Kimimanjaro, Mbeya and Zanzibar.
+Fastjet currently flies from 5 airports in Tanzania, covering routes between Dar es Salaam, Mwanza, Kilimanjaro, Mbeya, Zanzibar and South Africa.

 Fastjet flies internationally from Tanzania to Johannesburg, Lusaka, Harare, Entebbe and Nairobi.
 Fastjet also operates from its Zimbabwe bases: Harare, Victoria Falls and Johannesburg.